eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 4. Git branch concept with PR and review-approvals
 5. Lint for code formatting and styling

-**Contents.**
-*The top three (max five) quality goals for the architecture whose fulfillment is of highest importance to the major stakeholders.
-We really mean quality goals for the architecture.
-Don't confuse them with project goals.
-They are not necessarily identical.*

-**Motivation.**
-*You should know the quality goals of your most important stakeholders, since they will influence fundamental architectural decisions.
-Make sure to be very concrete about these qualities, avoid buzzwords.
-If you as an architect do not know how the quality of your work will be judged…*

-**Form.**
-*A table with quality goals and concrete scenarios, ordered by priorities.*

-**Contents.**
-*Explicit overview of stakeholders of the system, i.e. all person, roles or organizations that*

-* *should know the architecture*
-* *have to be convinced of the architecture*
-* *have to work with the architecture or with code*
-* *need the documentation of the architecture for their work*
-* *have to come up with decisions about the system or its development*

-**Motivation.**
-*You should know all parties involved in development of the system or affected by the system.
-Otherwise, you may get nasty surprises later in the development process.
-These stakeholders determine the extent and the level of detail of your work and its results.*

-**Form.**
-*Table with role names, person names, and their expectations with respect to the architecture and its documentation.*

 ## Architecture Constraints

 Catena-X Standard to DataExchange, Trust and Security. **We follow the Catena-X Architecture Framework**